pravega/pravega/documentation/src/docs/segment-store-service.md

 1. All received operations are added to an _Operation Queue_  (the caller receives a Future which will be completed when the operation is durably persisted)
 2. The _Operation Processor_ picks all operations currently available in the queue (if the queue is empty, it will wait until at least one Operation is added).
 3. The _Operation Processor_ runs as a continuous loop (in a background thread), and has four main stages.
-    1. Dequeue all outstanding Operations from the Operation Queue (described above)
+    a.
+Dequeue all outstanding Operations from the Operation Queue (described above)
-    2. Pre-process the Operations (validate that they are correct and would not cause undesired behavior, assign offsets (where needed), assign Sequence Numbers, etc.)
+    b.
+Pre-process the Operations (validate that they are correct and would not cause undesired behavior, assign offsets (where needed), assign Sequence Numbers, etc.)
-    3. Write the operations to a _Data Frame Builder_, which serializes and packs the operations in _Data Frames_.
-Once a Data Frame is complete (full or no more operations to add), the Data Frame Builder sends the Data Frame to the _Durable Data Log.
-Note that an Operation may span multiple DataFrames - the goal is to make best use of the Durable Data Log throughput capacity by making writes as large as possible (but also taking into account that there may be a maximum size limit per write).
+    c.
+Write the operations to a _Data Frame Builder_, which serializes and packs the operations in _Data Frames_.
+Once a Data Frame is complete (full or no more operations to add), the Data Frame Builder sends the Data Frame to the _Durable Data Log_.
+Note that, an Operation may span multiple DataFrames - the goal is to make best use of the Durable Data Log throughput capacity by making writes as large as possible (but also taking into account that there may be a maximum size limit per write).
-4. When a DataFrame has been durably persisted in the Durable Data Log, the Operation Processor post-processes all operations that were fully written so far (adds them to in-memory structures, updates indices, etc.) and completes the Futures associated with them.
+4. When a DataFrame has been durably persisted in the _Durable Data Log_, the Operation Processor post-processes all operations that were fully written so far (adds them to in-memory structures, updates indices, etc.) and completes the Futures associated with them.
-5. The _Operation Processor_ works asynchronously, in that it does not wait for a particular Data Frame to be written before starting another one and sending it to the Durable Data Log.
-As such, multiple DataFrames may be in flight (but in a specific order), and the Operation Processor relies on certain ordering guarantees from the Durable Data Log (if a particular DataFrame was acked, then all DataFrames prior to that were also committed successfully, in the right order).
+5. The _Operation Processor_ works asynchronously, in that it does not wait for a particular Data Frame to be written before starting another one and sending it to the _Durable Data Log_.
+As such, multiple DataFrames may be in flight (but in a specific order), and the Operation Processor relies on certain ordering guarantees from the _Durable Data Log_ (if a particular DataFrame was acked, then all DataFrames prior to that were also committed successfully, in the right order).
      - The Operation Processor does not do any write throttling (it leaves that to the Durable Data Log implementation), but it control the size of the Data Frames that get sent to it.

 #### Truncation